Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Threats to Validity

 \subsection{External Validity}

 Our study aimed to achieve external validity by examining a broader spectrum of model types and naming conventions present on \HF.
 We carefully documented our methodologies and provided links to specific models, making it easier for other researchers to replicate and generalize our findings.
 This transparency strengthens the stability of our conclusions within the specific context of model naming practices on \HF.
-However, we acknowledge a key limitation regarding the use of a specific model registry platform in this study. \HF primarily focuses on open-source models, meaning that commercially licensed models might not be available on the platform.
-Consequently, our findings might not directly apply to the entire language model landscape.
-This limitation highlights the potential for selection bias, as the practices observed on \HF might not represent the broader \llm landscape.
+However, we acknowledge several key limitations.
+First, our findings are based on a specific model registry platform, \HF, which primarily focuses on open-source models.
+As a result, commercially licensed models might not be represented on the platform.
+Consequently, the practices observed here might not be fully applicable to the broader \llm landscape.
+This limitation introduces the potential for selection bias, as \HF's open-source emphasis could differ from the conventions used by other platforms or in proprietary settings.

+Second, as discussed in the implications section, the distribution of model usage on HF is skewed, with a small subset of models receiving the majority of attention and engagement.
+Due to lack of direct information about model usage, our conclusions may vary for models with higher adoption compared to those with limited use.
+For instance, high-impact models may follow entirely different naming or versioning conventions than less popular ones, and these differences could have a significant impact on the ecosystem.
+This skewness suggests that future research should investigate how versioning practices and their consequences differ between these groups to provide more understanding of their implications.

+Another threat to external validity arises from our reliance on models explicitly specifying their base model as the first step, followed by two heuristics to identify model sizing information: (1) based on safetensors' metadata and (2) explicit size information in the model names.
+Models that specify sizing information through methods beyond our heuristics may have been incorrectly excluded by our criteria, leading to potential false positives.
+To mitigate this threat, we based our heuristics on typical cases of model size information observed in the collected data, ensuring that our filter aligns with prevalent practices.
+Furthermore, our filter is conservative, as only 1.5\% of 53,027 models were filtered out.